lordkorost/smart-surveillance-sorter/docs/blip-clip-config.md

 Score bonus added to PERSON during nighttime (sunrise/sunset calculated from `city` in `settings.json`).
 CLIP is less accurate on dark/grainy night footage, so this compensates by giving extra weight to YOLO's person detection at night.

+>[!NOTE]
-> ⚠️ Increasing this value reduces night FN but may increase night FP on cameras with reflections or insects.
+> Increasing this value reduces night FN but may increase night FP on cameras with reflections or insects.

 ---

-## 📦 BBOX_SMALL — Small Object Fix
+## BBOX_SMALL — Small Object Fix

 ```json
 "BBOX_SMALL_RATIO":        0.04,